 You will be transferred from Dubrovnik’s airport or your Dubrovnik hotel to Gruz Harbor, where embarkation begins at noon.
-Meet your fellow travelers and your Cruise Manager later at an on-board Welcome Reception.
+Meet your fellow travelers and your Cruise Manager later at an on-board Welcome reception with dinner.
 This evening, you can relax or take a walk through Dubrovnik’s vibrant streets.
-(WR)
+(D)

 Start the day with a walking tour of Dubrovnik, the “Pearl of Adriatic” and a UNESCO World Heritage site.
 You’ll visit the Rector’s Palace and Franciscan Monastery’s Pharmacy before returning to the boat for lunch.
 As you dine, set sail for Mljet Island.
 Mljet National Park features five types of forest, many species of birds, and two deep lakes, Veliko Jezero (Big Lake) and Malo Jezero (Small Lake).
 After, time to enjoy the spectacular scenery, continue cruising to Korcula, believed to be the birthplace of the explorer Marco Polo.
 Dinner tonight is on board.
 (B,L,D)

 This morning, a walking tour of Korcula takes you through its narrow, cobbled streets and includes a visit to the majestic Gothic-Baroque Cathedral of St. Mark.
 Board your boat for lunch and a swimming stop as you cruise.
 Late this afternoon, arrive in Hvar.
 On a sightseeing tour, see the first public theatre in Europe (older than Shakespeare’s theatre in the UK), the Franciscan Monastery and much more.
 Your evening is free in Hvar.
 You can explore more and dine on your own at one of the many restaurants in town.
 (B,L)